ruizca/pxsas/README.rst

 Starting with version 17.0.0, the SAS installation procedure creates its own python environment for running some tasks.
 This is the system's default python environment after the initialization of SAS.
-You can install pysas in this environment, but this is extremely NOT recomended.
+You can install pxsas in this environment, but this is extremely NOT recomended.
 Instead, you can redefine your PATH after SAS initialization like this (in bash)::